 9. How does the U.S. National Ice Center (USNIC) create its products?

 This article, written in 2006, gives a brief history of USNIC's operations that will help you understand the setting in which its products are created: The Evolution of Operations at the U. S. National Ice Center: From Paper to Pixel.

 10. Why do gaps sometimes appear in the MASIE time series?

 MASIE uses the most recent full day of IMS data from the U.S. National Ice Center, obtained nightly.
 However, as is the rule with operational centers, gaps in production can occur without warning or cause.
-For a list of missing dates, see the USNIC IMS missing dates text file (note that some browsers will not allow you to access the ftp directory link, instead you will need to use an FTP client to access the link).
+For a list of missing dates, see the USNIC IMS missing dates text file.